DAism2019/SCC0/README.md

 # Motivation

+SCC0 License is really for the next civilization which is full of dAIpps(AIs) and full of love!

 To ensure that dApps and dAIpps can transparently declare their compliance with SCC0, we propose a standardized way to embed license-related variables in smart contracts.
 This allows for:

 - On-chain verification of SCC0 adherence.